Last updated 5 January 2021 to reflect the new rules in force from 5 January 2021.

-My workplace hasn’t shut.
+My workplace is open.
 Do I have to go in to work if I’m worried about catching coronavirus?

-If you absolutely cannot work from home and your workplace has not yet shut, then you should continue going into work, but bear in mind your employer also has a duty to protect your health and safety (see more below).
+If you absolutely cannot work from home, then you could be expected to go into work, but your employer has a duty to protect your health and safety (see more below).

-If you are afraid of catching Coronavirus, your employer may agree to continue allowing you to work from home.
+If you are afraid of catching coronavirus, your employer may agree to continue allowing you to work from home.
 However, this would be at the employer’s discretion.
 Alternatively, it may allow you take some leave so that you do not have to come into work.
 Your employer may be willing to agree for you to take annual leave, unpaid leave, unpaid parental leave, a sabbatical or other period of leave.
 You would need to check how long the leave could last and if the leave would be paid or unpaid.
 If you need further advice on what benefits you could claim during this time, we have a specific website page on financial support for families whose income is affected by coronavirus.